joemiller/vault-gpg-token-helper/README.md

 Features:

-* Supports storing multiple tokens automatically based on the `$VAULT_ADDR` env var.
+* Supports storing multiple tokens based on the `$VAULT_ADDR` env var, simplyfing working with multiple Vault instances.
 * Supports GPG keys stored on YubiKey and other smartcards.

 Requirements